 A summary of the experience, skills and capabilities of each of the Board of Directors can be found here.

 The Board regularly reviews the composition of the Board to ensure that it has the necessary breadth and depth of skills to support the ongoing development of the Group.
-The Board was delighted that Oliver Scott joined the Board in January 2020.
+Oliver Scott joined the Board in January 2020.
 He has an extensive background in the investment industry, spending over 25 years at institutional investment and corporate finance houses.
 During the past 10 years, he has held and continues to hold various non-executive directorships in public and private technology companies.

 Principle 7: Evaluation Board performance based on clear and relevant objectives, seeking continuous improvement

 In 2021, the Board undertook an evaluation of the Board and Committees with an external evaluation provider.
 The process involved the circulation of a questionnaire that aimed to solicit feedback on the Board’s strategy, composition, processes and governance.
-Positive feedback on the Board’s progress was received in every category.
-The review highlighted a number of key areas for future focus and attention:
+The Board also internally reviews its performance and is continually looking at ways to improve.

 Principle 8: Promote a corporate culture that is based on ethical values and behaviours